bitcoinops/bitcoinops.github.io/_topics/en/acc.md

   - title: Sending and receiving ecash using LN and ZKCPs
     url: /en/newsletters/2024/02/28/#sending-and-receiving-ecash-using-ln-and-zkcps

+  - title: "Development of domain-specific languages for smart contracting, including with BitVM"
+    url: /en/newsletters/2024/04/10/#dsl-for-experimenting-with-contracts

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: "Merklize All The Things (MATT)"